mieweb/docs/content/functions/artificial-intelligence/intervention-risk-management-for-predictive-decision-support-interventions-with-ai.md

 ### Key Principles of MIE's IRM Framework:

-* <strong>Proactive Risk Identification:</strong> MIE conducts thorough risk analyses throughout the development and deployment lifecycle, anticipating and identifying potential risks associated with each Predictive DSI supplied through its Wellby platform.
+* <strong>Proactive Risk Identification:</strong> MIE conducts thorough risk analyses throughout the development and deployment lifecycle, anticipating and identifying potential risks associated with each Predictive DSI supplied through its Ozwell platform.
 This includes considering the eight characteristics of trustworthy AI, as defined by the NIST AI RMF:  <strong>validity, reliability, robustness, fairness, intelligibility, safety, security, and privacy</strong>.
 * <strong>Tailored Risk Mitigation:</strong> MIE develops and implements risk mitigation strategies specific to each Predictive DSI, addressing identified risks with appropriate measures.
 These strategies may involve data preprocessing techniques, model monitoring, user training, and ongoing evaluation to ensure responsible use.
-* <strong>Robust Data Governance:</strong> MIE has established policies and controls to govern the acquisition, management, and use of data for Predictive DSIs supplied through Wellby.
+* <strong>Robust Data Governance:</strong> MIE has established policies and controls to govern the acquisition, management, and use of data for Predictive DSIs supplied through Ozwell.
 These policies prioritize data security, privacy, and responsible use, ensuring compliance with relevant regulations and ethical considerations.
-* <strong>Wellby as an IRM Facilitator:</strong> MIE's Wellby platform plays a crucial role in supporting and operationalizing IRM practices.
-Its design and functionality contribute to mitigating risks and enabling responsible AI deployment.  <strong>Key Wellby features include secure API connections to organizational datasets, access controls for both users and APIs, and audit trails to track all interactions and changes.</strong>
+* <strong>Ozwell as an IRM Facilitator:</strong> MIE's Ozwell platform plays a crucial role in supporting and operationalizing IRM practices.
+Its design and functionality contribute to mitigating risks and enabling responsible AI deployment.  <strong>Key Ozwell features include secure API connections to organizational datasets, access controls for both users and APIs, and audit trails to track all interactions and changes.</strong>
 * <strong>Continuous Monitoring and Improvement:</strong> MIE is committed to continuous monitoring and improvement of its IRM practices.
 Processes are in place for regularly reviewing and updating IRM procedures, documentation, and risk assessments.
 MIE incorporates feedback from stakeholders, leverages industry best practices, and stays abreast of advancements in AI risk management to enhance its framework.

-By adhering to these principles, MIE aims to ensure that Predictive DSIs supplied through Wellby are developed and deployed responsibly, maximizing their potential benefits while mitigating potential risks.
+By adhering to these principles, MIE aims to ensure that Predictive DSIs supplied through Ozwell are developed and deployed responsibly, maximizing their potential benefits while mitigating potential risks.
 MIE's proactive approach to IRM contributes to building trust in the use of AI in healthcare, paving the way for its safe and ethical integration into clinical practice.

 ## Risk Analysis - IRM Practices

-A crucial aspect of MIE's commitment to responsible AI involves a thorough risk analysis of each Predictive DSI supplied through the Wellby platform. **This process aims to identify and understand potential risks and adverse impacts associated with each Predictive DSI across various characteristics, aligning with the principles of the NIST AI RMF**.
+A crucial aspect of MIE's commitment to responsible AI involves a thorough risk analysis of each Predictive DSI supplied through the Ozwell platform. **This process aims to identify and understand potential risks and adverse impacts associated with each Predictive DSI across various characteristics, aligning with the principles of the NIST AI RMF**.

 The sources emphasize that MIE is not required to disclose specific risk analysis metrics or mitigation practices beyond the eight characteristics listed in § 170.315(b)(11)(vi)(A). **This allows MIE to protect its intellectual property while providing meaningful information about its approach to risk analysis**.